mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 will ask the server to perform a full resync.
 However, Vaadin will effectively freeze the UI until either the message arrives, or a full resync is performed.

-The following is logged into your browser's JavaScript console:
+Out-of-order UIDL condition is easy to spot: the following messages are logged into your browser's JavaScript console:

 * The `Gave up waiting for message 61 from the server` message;
 * The `Received message with server id 62 but expected 61.
 Postponing handling until the missing message(s) have been received` message